Upcoming UK tours:

-Hamered dulcimer, guitar, violin, cittern, Native American flute, percussion... with an eclectic mix of songs from both sidesof the Atlantic and rhythmic roots from Siberia to Morocco.
+Mike's irreverent sense of humour and Tania's stunning vocals provide the springboard for a rollercoaster musical ride.
+Strap yourself in and enjoy!
+Hamered dulcimer, guitar, violin, cittern, octave mandolin, hurdy-gurdy, Native American flute, percussion.
+An eclectic mix of songs from both sides of the Atlantic and rhythmic roots from Siberia to Morocco.
 This Anglo-Alaskan duo have been on the road together since May '95 in a unique collaboration which combines their distinctly separate musical backgrounds, bringing their exuberant music and wild tales to audiences around the world.

 In addition to their concert performances for adults, Tania and Mike also deliver excellent workshops for schools with a variety of topics designed to complement National Curriculum.
 Before leaving the UK for Seattle, Mike taught for several years in Norfolk.
 His teaching experience and the duo's natural exuberance make them ideal for classes of all ages.
 Before a workshop Tania and Mike will discuss options with the school to maximise educational and entertainment potential.
 See the education page on their web site for full details.
 It is also possible to combine a day of workshops with the children and a fundrasing concert in the evening.